Pioank/pinpoint-journey-events-attribution/README.md

 6)	Applicable only for Pinpoint Journeys and requires a multivariate split step within the journey design
 7)	Push notification channel requires additional work
 8)	Supports only one campaign per user at a time and if a user enters to a second campaign then the new campaign will overwrite the old one
+9)	Expired DynamoDB records based on their TTL attributed are not removed immediately

 ## Architecture
 ![alt text](https://github.com/Pioank/pinpoint-journey-events-attribution/blob/main/Images/SolutionArchitecture.JPG)